Idomazu/Idomazu/README.md

 ### 📝 About Me
 I am a **Senior Technical Writer** with **5+ years of experience in IT** and a strong background in **Technical Writing, API Documentation, UI/UX Writing, Copywriting, and Content Management**.
 My expertise includes writing user-friendly documentation, structuring knowledge bases, and simplifying complex technical concepts.

-I have worked with **Wayvee, Filmustage, SoftSwiss, and Evolution** to develop high-quality documentation, marketing materials, and internal knowledge systems.
+I have worked with **Wayvee, Filmustage, and Evolution** to develop high-quality documentation, marketing materials, and internal knowledge systems.

 ---